IndranilNandy/P-tekton-catalog-org/task/image-build/kaniko/README.md

 ## Note

-If pipeline parameter 'build-artifacts-root' value is '.', then you should NOT pass parameter 'E_PROJECT_BUILD_ARTIFACT_ROOT_CACHE_LOCATION' to kaniko task.
+If pipeline parameter 'build-artifacts-root' value is '.', then you should NOT pass parameter 'E_DOCKER_CONTEXT_CACHE_LOCATION' to kaniko task.
 [ A volume cannot be mounted on '.' ].

 Remember 'build-artifacts-root'='.' means the build artifacts are within project root folder, and git-clone task will erase them by default.
 Hence, build caching will not work.